 Ma Bourgogne (19 place Vosges; Marais), famous, traditional bistro breakfast, lunch, dinner, 8am-1am; Aveyron cuisine, regional wines.

 Monjul (28 clos des Blancs Manteaux, Marais), creative and innovative French gourmet cuisine, celebrity chef.

 Pink Flamingo Pizza Marais (105 rue Vielle du Temple, Marais), unusual artisan pizzas named after interesting people; Parisian flair, fresh perspectives.

 Le Who's (14 rue Saint Merri), bar/restaurant open daily/nightly noon to 6am, Saturday and Sunday brunch, gay-central between Les Halles and Le Marais, old Curieux Spaghetti site.

-CLOSED: Riad Nejma (141, rue St Martin, Beaubourg), exotic decor, cuisine and ambience of Morocco; seven private dining salons, beautiful interior palm conservatory.
+CLOSED: Riad Nejma (141, rue St Martin, Beaubourg), exotic decor, cuisine and ambience of Morocco; private dining salons, beautiful interior palm conservatory.
 Sadly, replaced by a sterile, corporate-style brasserie tourist trap.